• parastatal •

 Meaning: 1.
 [Adjective] Owned wholly or in part by the government.
-2. [Noun] An business or agency owned wholly or in part by the government.
+2. [Noun] A business or agency owned wholly or in part by the government.

-Notes: We thought today's word might come in handy as the US Federal Government puts together a parastatal to run the AIG insurance firm and the Fannie Mae and Freddie Mac loan companies.
+Notes: Today's Good Word came in handy in 2008 as the US Federal Government put together parastatals to run the AIG insurance firm and the Fannie Mae and Freddie Mac loan companies.
 Parastatal was originally the adjective for parastate, a partly state-run industry or a semiautonomous political region.
 Since then the adjective has taken over the sense of the noun it is derived from.

 In Play: Congress formed a government-owned parastatal agency called the Resolution Trust Corporation in 1989 to rescue the failing savings and loan banks.
-Now Congress has decided to create a similar parastatal to bail out Wall Street financial institutions.
-Stay tuned this week for the details of this organization.
+In 2008 Congress decided to create a similar parastatal to bail out Wall Street financial institutions.
+Parastatals are common in Africa.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!